yorkmodular/sallen-key-vactrol-filter/README.md

 ### Sallen-Key Vactrol LPF

+**This module is now discontinued - there will be no more made unless there is sufficient demand to justify a new run of boards and panels.**

+**Information provided here is provided under the terms of the Creative Commons License Attribution-ShareAlike 4.0 International**

 A VCF finally hits the line-up

 Filters don't need to be massively complex to sound good, and it's amazing the sort of noises you can get out of an op-amp and a bunch of passive components.